Blubell26/giuliapacciotti.com/_posts/2025-07-12-you-don’t-have-to-see-what-others-see.md

 ---
 layout: post
 title: You Don't have to See what Other people see.
-description: cuao On authenticity, Human Design, and the radical act of seeing the world through your own eyes.
+description: On authenticity, Human Design, and the radical act of seeing the world through your own eyes.
 date: 2025-07-12
 image: IMG_7327.jpeg
 thumb: IMG_7327.jpeg